nlam1170/web-IRC-bot/README.md

 1. The OpenWeather API returns some weather information given either the name of a valid location of the numerics of a valid zipcode in the USA

-2. The AlphaVantage API returns some trading inforamtion about any given valid stock Ticker such as "AAPL" or "IBM"
+2. The AlphaVantage API returns some trading information about any given valid stock Ticker such as "AAPL" or "IBM"

 # How to USE
 ## OpenWeather API